C-Payton/Application-Automation/MathWorks MATLAB/README.md

 # MATLAB R2022a - MathWorks (v9.12)

 App Package for MATLAB programming and numeric computing platform.
-This is packaged with PS APP DEPLOY toolkit for easy installation (Direct Run, SCCM/MECM Task Sequence, Software Center, Application Deployment, and Package Deployment.)
+This is packaged with PS APP DEPLOY toolkit for easy silent installation (Direct Run, SCCM/MECM Task Sequence, Software Center, Application Deployment, and Package Deployment.)

 Package will remove any older version of MATLAB installed.
 Then install latest MATLAB silently, configure, and setup client licensing.